Ukuzala

 Story

-At just over 3 years old this garden is a great example of a dream turned reality through family and community.
-Ukuzala is a small acreage in Killcare Heights, cared for by a team of passionate, like-minded people on a journey to create, grow, learn and assist.
+This 5 year old garden is a great example of a dream turned reality through family and community.
+Ukuzala is a small acreage in Killcare Heights cared for by a team of passionate, like-minded people on a journey to create, grow, teach, learn and assist.

 Safety